Navalny's team calls new protests in Russia for his release - WTMJ

 Associated Press

-MOSCOW (AP) — Allies of jailed Russian opposition leader Alexei Navalny, who faces years in prison, are calling for new protests next weekend to demand his release, following a wave of demonstrations that turned out tens of thousands across the country in a defiant challenge to President Vladimir Putin.
+MOSCOW (AP) — Allies of jailed Russian opposition leader Alexei Navalny, who faces years in prison, called for new protests next weekend to demand his release, following a wave of demonstrations that turned out tens of thousands across the country in a defiant challenge to President Vladimir Putin.

-Mass rallies took place Saturday in over 100 cities in what observers said were the largest in years, and Navalny’s supporters urged protesters to keep up the pressure.

 Navalny strategist Leonid Volkov tweeted Monday for more demonstrations on Jan.
 31 in “all Russian cities. … For Navalny’s freedom.
 For our freedom.
 For justice.”